Imieliński–Lipski algebra

 Three algebras which satisfy conditions of safety and completeness are defined as Imielinski–Lipski algebras: the Codd-Tables algebra, the V-tables algebra and the Conditional tables (C-tables) algebra.

 Codd-tables algebra

-Codd-tables algebra is based on the usual Codd's singe NULL values.
+Codd-tables algebra is based on the usual Codd's single NULL values.
 The table T above is an example of Codd-table.
 Codd-table algebra supports projection and positive selections only.
 It is also demonstrated in [IL84 that it is not possible to correctly extend more relational operators over Codd-Tables.
 For example, such basic operation as join is not extendable over Codd-tables.
 It is not possible to define selections with Boolean conditions involving negation and preserve completeness.
 For example, queries like the above query Q cannot be supported.

 In order to be able to extend more relational operators, more expressive form of null value representation is needed in tables which are called V-table.